-Insurance Corporation of India, HDFC, ADIA and State Bank of India.
-Most banks and mutual funds along with several cash rich companies have had direct exposure to ILFS bonds.
+At the end of September, Infrastructure Leasing and Finance Services (ILFS), an AAArated, unlisted infrastructure finance company with a \$13bn loan book and 349 subsidiaries around the country, defaulted (IGC was not an investor in ILFS but the effects of the default have been felt across the market).
+ILFS' founders included Life Insurance Corporation of India, HDFC, ADIA and State Bank of India.
+Most banks and mutual funds, along with several cash rich companies, have had direct exposure to ILFS bonds.
 It appears that a number of ILFS projects may have run into problems acquiring the land they needed and the projects suffered from cost inflation.

-The default has triggered a liquidity squeeze in the short-term commercial paper market in India (the default has caused yields to spike).
+The default has triggered a liquidity squeeze.
+Companies that use the short-term commercial paper market in India as a way of financing their operations found that there was less money available to borrow and they were having to pay higher interest rates to attract lenders.
 The adviser thinks that the liquidity squeeze may also have been exacerbated by companies paying taxes and the central bank selling dollars in an attempt to stem the rupee's slide.

-The Government has acted swiftly to prevent a contagion effect.
-TheILFS board has been refreshed (Uday Kotak, managing director of Kotak Mahindra Bank, has been parachuted in as the new non-executive chairman).
+The Government has acted swiftly to prevent a knock-on effect on the wider economy.
+The ILFS board has been refreshed (Uday Kotak, managing director of Kotak Mahindra Bank, has been parachuted in as the new non-executive chairman).
 Efforts are being made to liquidate some of its business and boost capital through a rights issue.

-In the immediate wake of this, a mutual fund sold Dewan Housing Finance (Dewan) commercial paper at an 11.2% yield, well-above the level it had been trading at.
-A rumour immediately circulated, that Dewan was going to default on its debt, and its share price collapsed.
+In the immediate wake of the ILFS default, a mutual fund sold Dewan Housing Finance (Dewan) commercial paper at a low price, equivalent to an 11.2% yield, a much higher yield than it had been trading at beforehand.
+A rumour immediately circulated, that Dewan was also going to default on its debt, and its share price collapsed.
 A number of other non-bank financials stocks also experienced share price declines as fears grew of a wider problem.
 It is also expected that the rate of growth of these stocks will slow.

 In the event, there have been some commercial paper issues by some of these entities at reasonable yields since then and Gaurav thinks calm is returning to this area of the market.
-However, in the current environment he favours banks over non-bank financials stocks and thinks rising rates could allow them to expand their margins.
+However, in the current environment, he favours banks over non-bank financials stocks and thinks rising interest rates could allow banks to expand their margins.

 Prior to the share price fall, IGC's adviser had been reducing the holding in Dewan.
 The adviser says that 60% of the position was sold.
 The average selling price was INR 630 per share, with an average buying price of INR 120 per share at an average.
 This 425% return has been made over an average holding period of around five years.
 IGC is still sitting on a substantial book profit for the remaining holding.